localnerve/gulp-responsive/README.md

 Silence messages and stats if 0 images were created.
 If you wish to supress all messages and stats, set the `options.stats` to `false` as well.

+##### postprocess

+Type: `Function`
+Default: `undefined`

+If you supply a postprocess function, it will be called after every successfully processed file.
+It receives a vinyl object of the original file, and a vinyl object of the new file.
+For Vinyl object details, see [vinyl](https://github.com/gulpjs/vinyl/blob/master/README.md).

+Signature: `function postprocess (originalVinylFile, newVinylFile)`

+##### Global Configuration Options

 > You can specify **global default value** for any of the [configuration options](#configuration-unit).

 ```js